Chapter 4 Gitflow and improving your use of Github

 4.3.1 Naming your branches

-This is the point you need to forget everything you learned in chapter 1 about branch naming.
+This is the point you need to forget everything you learned in Chapter 1 about branch naming.
 We named branches after ourselves in that chapter for simplicity, but as you’ll see below you are never going to do that ever again.

 Git and Github will let you name a branch just about anything.
 It will let you call a branch “my_branch_427”, and not care that you shouldn’t really have 426 other branches live.
 It will let you call branches “my_branch” and “My_branch” and “my-branch” and let you worry about which one is which.
 It’s impertive that people who use your repo always understand which branch they should be working on at any one time, and therefore you need to use best practice to ensure your branch names are:

-Unique: in addition to the examples above, don’t make people decide whether they should be using “chart_branch” or “branch_for_charts” when adding a new chart.
+In addition to the examples above, don’t make people decide whether they should be using “chart_branch” or “branch_for_charts” when adding a new chart.

-Clear: branch names like “things” or “code” don’t help people find the code they’re looking for.
+Branch names like “things” or “code” don’t help people find the code they’re looking for.

-Relevant to features not people: the hardest concept for a lot of people!
+The hardest concept for a lot of people!
 Much like folders in a shared drive, branches are named after their contents not the people using them.
 Imagine a shared drive with folders called “Dave”, “Kathy” and “Alex” rather than “Data”, “Charts” and “Reports”…

 With that in mind, consider the good and bad branch names below: